leon-thomm/Ryven/docs/README.md

 - Custom input widget names must be unique _inside the same node_.
 Other nodes can have same custom input widget names.

-There are standard widgets for data inputs which you can select in the NodeManager for the pre defined ports, or you can also use them when programatically adding new inputs (see section 'API -> Ports' above).
-But you can also program custom widgets for inputs.
+There are standard widgets for data inputs which you can select in the NodeManager for the pre defined ports, or you can also use them when programatically adding new inputs (see section _API_ -> _Ports_ above).
+But you can also program custom widgets for data inputs.

-When using custom input widgets, you must define them in the 'Input Widgets' area in the NodeManager and give the exact name in the 'input widget name' line edit of the input or in the function call.
+When using custom input widgets, you must define them in the _Input Widgets_ area in the NodeManager and give the exact name in the _input widget name_ line edit of the input or in the function call.
 Multiple inputs can have the same custom widget.
 The 'Yes' and 'No' radio buttons (in NodeManager) specify whether your input has a widget at all or not.
 Execution inputs do not have custom widgets, so then you can ignore the whole widgets part of the input's widget in the 'Inputs' field.

 After you stated the existence of the custom input widget in the NodeManager and saved the node in a package, the metacode files that you can edit should be in the 'widgets' folder of your node.
 Programming a custom widget almost does not differ from programming a main widget.